 - a.
-Support and expand pre-arrest diversion | Power to Change: District Attorney's Office, Eastern Judicial Circuit - 1.
+Support and expand pre-arrest diversion | Power to Change: City of Savannah, Savannah Police Department, Office of Neighborhood Safety and Engagement; Chatham County Police Department - 1.
 The City of Savannah has authorized and given fiscal resources to the Savannah Police Department to implement fully fledged pre-arrest diversion, also known as the NLC Diversion Initiative.
-Supported by the District Attorney's office, the program is in its nascent stages, but focuses on diverting misdemeanor first offenses (with a primary focus of 17- to 24-year-olds, but applicable to all ages), especially property and quality-of-life offenses.
+Supported by the Office of Neighborhood Safety and Engagement, the program is in its nascent stages, but focuses on diverting misdemeanor first offenses (with a primary focus of 17- to 24-year-olds, but applicable to all ages), especially property and quality-of-life offenses.
 While we applaud that this program has been authorized, we recommend strengthening it with further fiscal resources (currently, the model is funded through a fine mechanism for participants, as well as through some city funding) and administrative resources allocated toward a part-time clerk.
+However, to be truly successful, the program needs expansion across Chatham County Police Department for uniformity, as well as expansion of offenses as possible to the Georgia criminal code.

+96 Ray Khalfani, "Unjust Revenue from an Imbalanced Criminal Legal System: How Georgia's Fines and Fees Worsen Racial Inequity," Georgia Budget and Policy Institute, last modified December 16, 2021, accessed October 6, 2022, https://gbpi.org/unjust-revenue-from-an-imbalanced-criminal-legal-system/.

+97 Khalfani, "Unjust Revenue," Georgia Budget and Policy Institute.

-However, to be truly successful, the program needs implementation from the District Attorney's Office, as well as the impetus for expansion across Chatham County Police Department for uniformity. - b.
-Continue to expand and support growth of the behavioral health unit for both Savannah Police Department and Chatham County Police Department | Power to Change: Savannah City Council and Chatham County Commission - Currently, the Behavioral Health Unit (BHU) is composed of four non-uniformed unarmed officers and two licensed clinicians, operating seven days a week from 8 a.m. to 12 a.m.
+- b.
+Continue to expand and support growth of the behavioral health unit for both Savannah Police Department and Chatham County Police Department | Power to Change: Savannah City Council and Chatham County Commission - 1.
+As of September 2024, the Behavioral Health Unit (BHU) is composed of four non-uniformed unarmed officers and two licensed clinicians, operating seven days a week from 8 a.m. to 12 a.m (the number of officers and clinicians is set to change).
 The BHU responds to calls that involve factors like suicide, opioid abuse, substance abuse disorder, homelessness and mental and behavioral health disorders.
-Modeled after the BHU established within Oregon's Portland Police Department in 2013, the goal of Savannah's BHU is to decriminalize substance abuse and mental health incidents and reduce the number of individuals entering the criminal justice system when alternative measures could address the underlying causes of the issues at hand.92 We strongly urge the City of Savannah to continue allocating the budgetary and personnel resources needed not only to grow the clinical staff of the BHU, but to expand the service into 24 hours a day, and to maintain its seven days a week operating schedule.
-As of the writing of this brief, the Chatham County Police Department has begun working toward adopting a BHU officer to help serve existing BHU efforts, to which we make the same urge of allocating the budgetary and personnel resources needed to ensure the program succeeds and thrives.
+Modeled after the BHU established within Oregon's Portland Police Department in 2013, the goal of Savannah's BHU is to decriminalize substance abuse and mental health incidents and reduce the number of individuals entering the criminal justice system when alternative measures could address the underlying causes of the issues at hand.98 We strongly urge the City of Savannah to continue allocating the budgetary and personnel resources needed not only to grow the clinical staff of the BHU, but to expand the service into 24 hours a day, and to maintain its seven days a week operating schedule.
+As of the writing of this brief, the Chatham County Police Department has begun working toward adopting a BHU officer to help serve existing BHU efforts, to which we make the same urge of allocating the budgetary and personnel resources needed to ensure the program succeeds and thrives. - c.
+Encourage law enforcement as a matter of policy and practice (trainings) to charge applicable misdemeanors under local ordinances not state misdemeanors | Power to Change: Savannah Police Department, Chatham County Police Department - Under Georgia law, cities and municipalities have the right to legislate certain aspects of their communal life.

-Ray Khalfani, "Unjust Revenue from an Imbalanced Criminal Legal System: How Georgia's Fines and Fees Worsen Racial Inequity," Georgia Budget and Policy Institute, last modified December 16, 2021, accessed October 6, 2022, https://gbpi.org/unjust-revenue-from-an-imbalanced-criminal-legal-system/.

-Khalfani, "Unjust Revenue," Georgia Budget and Policy Institute.

-- c.
-Encourage law enforcement as a matter of policy and practice (trainings) to charge applicable misdemeanors under local ordinances

-not state misdemeanors | Power to Change:

-Savannah Police Department, Chatham County

-Police Department

-- 1. Under Georgia law, cities and municipalities have the right to legislate certain aspects of their communal life.
 Georgia courts have held that crimes spelled out in such ordinances, though not technically misdemeanors or felonies, are not eligible for jury trials.
 Local and state law often overlap, however, giving local police and prosecutors the option to charge an alleged offender under the latter.
 This practice should stop.
-By charging an offender with violating a local instead of state law, cite-and-release policy can be applied.
+By charging an offender with violating a local - instead of state - law, cite-and-release policy can be applied.
 This includes examples such as: